NadavShaar/react-dashboard-server/README.md

 # react-dashboard-server
-A node server for react-dashboard
+A node server for react-dashboard app.